Russia's personal bankruptcies double in 1H21 as moratorium runs out

 The regulator began to note the acceleration of lending to the population in the spring and has already announced the tightening of requirements for banks.

-In May, the growth rate of unsecured consumer lending rose further - up to 2.2% (according to preliminary data) from 1.6% in April.
-To mitigate risks, the Bank of Russia previously made a decision to put into effect from 1 July 2021 restraining macroprudential measures providing for the application of premiums to risk ratios at the level of effectiveness before the pandemic.
+In May, the growth rate of unsecured consumer lending rose further – up to 2.2% (according to preliminary data) from 1.6% in April.
+To mitigate risks, the Bank of Russia previously made a decision to put into effect from 1 July, 2021 restraining macroprudential measures that provide for the application of premiums to risk ratios at the level of effectiveness before the pandemic.

 In total, since the beginning of the year, the volume of retail loans reached RUB5.3 trillion ($7.1bn).
 For comparison: for the same period of 2020, banks issued loans only for RUB3.3 trillion.

-While the level of indebtedness of the average Russia is the equivalent of about two monthly incomes and so not a huge amount, personal debts have been rising steadily as many Russians attempt to compensate for falling real incomes by borrowing more to maintain their lifestyles.
+While the level of indebtedness of the average Russia is the equivalent of about two monthly incomes, and so not a huge amount, personal debts have been rising steadily as many Russians attempt to compensate for falling real incomes by borrowing more to maintain their lifestyles.

 From July 1, the CBR has ordered banks to apply higher risk ratios when issuing unsecured loans.
-The risk weights returned to pre-crisis values to "cool" lending in this segment, explained the chairman of the Central Bank Elvira Nabiullina.
+The risk weights returned to pre-crisis values to "cool" lending in this segment, explained Governor of the Central Bank Elvira Nabiullina.
 And starting from August 1, the requirements for mortgages will be tightened for banks: the increase in premiums will affect loans with a low down payment of 15–20%.

 This year, the population's debt burden has grown rapidly.
-Between January to April, the portfolio of loans to individuals grew by 6.8%, said Roman Rybalkin, Deputy Director of the S&P Financial Institutions Group as cited by RBC.
+Between January to April, the portfolio of loans to individuals grew by 6.8%, said Roman Rybalkin, deputy director of the S&P Financial Institutions Group as cited by RBC.

-But, Rybalkin believes the rate of credit will slow on its own, without the need for the CBR to tighten conditions as the rate of borrowing is sensitive to interest rate dynamics and the CBR has also already started to tighten its monetary policy as a result of sharply rising inflation.
+But Rybalkin believes the rate of credit will slow on its own, without the need for the CBR to tighten conditions, as the rate of borrowing is sensitive to interest rate dynamics and the CBR has also already started to tighten its monetary policy as a result of sharply rising inflation.
 The CBR has already hiked rates in March (25bp), April (50bp) and June (50bp), and is widely expected to hike rates again in July, possibly by a full percentage point, to curb soaring inflation.